-My name is Corey Mosher and I am exploring a run for the 121st State Assembly District which covers Madison County, and portions of Oneida and Otsego counties.
+My name is Corey Mosher and I am running for the 121st State Assembly District which covers Madison County, and portions of Oneida and Otsego counties.

-I am a fourth-generation family farmer, partner of Mosher Farms, a father of four children attending our public schools, and the son of an Army Veteran.
+I am a fourth-generation family farmer, partner at Mosher Farms, a father of four children attending our public schools, and the son of an Army Veteran.

-We need a representative who does not just understand the struggles people endure in the 121st District, but rather one that experiences those same struggles firsthand on a daily basis.
+We need a representative who not only understands the struggles people endure in the 121st District, but has lived those same struggles on a daily basis.

-- Nearly one out of every five rural New Yorkers still do not have broadband access.
+- Nearly one out of every five rural New Yorkers still does not have broadband access.

 - Healthcare is inaccessible and unaffordable for too many in our community.